Fish belongs on the list of the healthiest foods on the planet. The fish is abundant in crucial nutrients, like vitamin D and protein.

-Insulin is a hormone which aids the cells to convert sugar into energy.
-Some develop type 2 diabetes when their bodies has problems to process insulin.
+Insulin is a hormone that aids the cells to convert sugar into energy.
+Some develop type 2 diabetes when their bodies have problems processing insulin.

 When the sugar is not able to be used properly, it begins to build up in the blood.
 This can lead to severe long-term consequences like nerve damage, heart disease, and kidney disease.

 Meaning that for those with the condition foods which are free of sugar are good for them, including fish.
 The fish does not have carbs, so it does not increase blood sugar levels.

 The word fatty often in this context is misleading.
 Certain fatty acids like omega-3 are good to fight high blood pressure, heart disease, and cholesterol.